Google PageSpeed Insights Support Policy

 It is not necessary to resize images or lower their resolution before uploading them to Shopify.
 We do recommend optimizing the images with specialized tools (more on this below).

-We sometimes hear from merchants who reduce the size of the images they upload to the store in hopes of improving their PageSpeed score.
+We sometimes hear from merchants who resize the images they upload to the store to make them smaller, in hopes of improving their PageSpeed score.
 This is not necessary and will not improve your PageSpeed score – but it may potentially reduce the quality of your product images.

 Please upload high-resolution images.
 Our themes automatically resize images to fit the customer’s device, minimizing unnecessary downloads.
 In other words, if you upload high-resolution images, that doesn’t mean that all your visitors will now have to wait for these files to download – but it does mean that Shopify’s image service will have more resolution to work with when generating appropriately sized images, resulting in higher quality images.